Why It Was Important For Bella Hadid To Be Financially Independent From Her Parents

 It's not just her dad.
 Her mother, Real Housewives of Beverly Hills alum Yolanda Hadid, is also an example to her daughter.

-"My mom had to ride her bike to get to school every morning in Holland," Bella continued.
+"My mum had to ride her bike to get to school every morning in Holland," Bella continued.

 This is why it was of utmost importance to the model to become financially independent and as soon as possible — she felt her parents had already done enough.